 There are a couple of problems with the HEX backpack.
 The flat black design is not 100% comfortable, especially as a camera bag for women.
 We would also have liked to see more external loops for hanging extra accessories.
 Finally, although the HEX may not be easy for thieves to access, it is flashy enough to catch people’s attention.

 Do you need a camera backpack that is good for the city?
 Do you need something that is big enough to carry a day or two’s worth of gear?
 The HEX does all of these and more.
 For urban travellers, we recommend grabbing the HEX as they will have something that is large, easy, and reliable.

 Our team loved the hipster look of this bag and felt it had the perfect vibe for city travels and for those who work in design studios or other relaxed but professional workplaces.
 They felt keeping the large main section for all your camera gear, but having separate organisational pockets for other accessories, as well as a laptop sleeve, was perfect.

 Be sure to check out our complete review of the HEX Back Loader to learn more about this camera bag!

 The Best Holster-Style Travel Camera Bag

 The Lowepro Toploader Zoom 50 AW II is a holster style camera bag that is great for photographers that want quick access to their camera.
-Holster bags are usually the smallest of all travel camera bags and are meant to be worn on your belt or on your chest via a harness.
+Holster bags are usually the smallest of all travel camera bags and are meant to be worn on your belt or on your chest via a harness/ shoulder strap.

 By wearing your camera at your waist or on the front of your person, you can grab your camera and start shooting faster than a Texas gunslinger.
 For this reason, the Lowepro Toploader Zoom 50 AW II is one of the best small travel camera bags available.